rajkive/rajkive/README.md

 I'm an aspiring security professional building my version of the digital world one step at a time.
 I have experience with offensive web security through CPTC but I'm trying to learn more about defensive side(SOC) through projects and labs.

-- 🔭 I’m currently working on [windows registry change monitoring script](https://github.com/rajkive/registry-change)
+- 🔭 I’m currently working on [ioc-triage](https://github.com/rajkive/ioc-triage)
 - 📝 I regularly write articles on [rajkive.github.io](https://rajkive.github.io)